-- (with, clearly, in these cases, housing development) would "fail to achieve the social and environmental dimensions of sustainable development".
-On that basis, the proposals, it has been claimed, would fail to focus development at an appropriate location, contrary to the development plan and the Framework. - 57.
+- 58. As I have noted, in the light of its acceptance of the generality of the appellants' joint case on housing land supply, the Council declined to pursue its reason for refusal which, following the officer's report, included the contention that Broughton is a (rural) village with low accessibility to local employment areas, shops and services such that "unplanned and inappropriate expansion" (with, clearly, in these cases, housing development) would "fail to achieve the social and environmental dimensions of sustainable development".
+On that basis, the proposals, it has been claimed, would fail to focus development at an appropriate location, contrary to the development plan and the Framework. - 59.
 The Parish Council emphasised, amongst other things, its concurrence with the analysis in the officer reports and the substance of the Council's decision.
-Individual residents have supported the Council's original stance, both explicitly and implicitly.
-Accessibility therefore remains to be considered as a main issue notwithstanding the position latterly adopted by the Council at the inquiry. - 58.
+26 Individual residents have supported the Council's original stance, both explicitly and implicitly.
+Accessibility therefore remains to be considered as a main issue notwithstanding the position latterly adopted by the Council at the inquiry. - 60.
 I am conscious that Policy 1 of the Core Strategy plans for a development pattern that, for the whole of Central Lancashire, concentrates development according to a settlement hierarchy within which the Preston /South Ribble Urban Area occupies the top tier (a) and smaller settlements including Broughton are included in the lowest tier(f).
 I place little weight on the appellants' repeated emphasis that the lack of settlements within the intermediate tiers is a significant factor in support of their appeals.
 The Core Strategy, which addresses the relevant housing market area, self-evidently transcends administrative boundaries so far as the settlement hierarchy itself is concerned.
-In planning terms the lack of intermediate tiers within Preston is not therefore, in my view, an important or influential factor. - 59.
+In planning terms the lack of intermediate tiers within Preston is not therefore, in my view, an important or influential factor. - 61.
 Equally, I do not share the erstwhile apparent view of the Council that, because the spatial strategy embodied in the Core Strategy is driven by considerations of sustainability and considered to support and promote a sustainable pattern of development, departures from the articulated aspiration are to be presumed unsustainable.
 The strategy reflects a policy choice which is considered to optimise the settlement pattern in sustainability terms.
-Variations on the theme are not necessarily unsustainable in planning terms, not least in view of the definition of sustainable development set out in the Framework at paragraph 6. - 60.
+Variations on the theme are not necessarily unsustainable in planning terms, not least in view of the definition of sustainable development set out in the Framework at paragraph 6. - 62.
 It is very apparent that Broughton has expanded beyond its early nuclei in certain decades of the last century through the addition of ribbons and, more pertinently, estates of housing.
 This tendency has been largely but not exclusively concentrated around the east-west axis formed by the B5269 Woodplumpton Lane/Whittingham Lane.
-The facilities at the centre are readily accessible on foot from much of the village and those facilities would be similarly accessible to residents of the two developments proposed.
-That is a simple function of the geography of the settlement. - 61.
-It remains to be seen whether the recent construction of the by-pass will prompt closure or expansion of established businesses or stimulate positive response to new opportunities arising from improved conditions on the principal thoroughfare in particular.
-Mr Sedgwick's conjecture (on behalf of Appellant A) that an increased population would be beneficial for established and, potentially, new businesses in the village seems to me to be entirely reasonable given the accessibility of the appeal sites to the existing centre. - 62.
-Certain facilities including the church, the hotel, the ambulance service headquarters, the primary school and to some extent the high school, would be more accessible to prospective residents of the proposed housing estates than many existing residents.
-This is because the linear form of the village would
+The facilities at the centre are readily accessible on foot from much of the village and those facilities would be